 If you’re visiting in summer, expect high humidity and temperatures averaging around 30 degrees Celsius.

 Bring light, airy clothing that you can layer – linen shirts, sundresses, shorts, and capris are all great options.
+If you’re gathering a group of volunteers of staff for a company event, gold or silver metallic tshirt printing gives uniforms an extra level of professionalism.

 Don’t forget to pack a bathing suit if you plan on spending time at the beach or taking a dip in one of Japan’s many hot springs.